cran-task-views/WebTechnologies/WebTechnologies.md

   `r pkg("wikipediatrend")` provides access to Wikipedia page access statistics.
   `r pkg("WikidataQueryServiceR")` is a client for the [Wikidata Query Service](https://query.wikidata.org/).

-- `r github("stephlocke/mockaRoo")` (not on CRAN) uses the [MockaRoo API](https://www.mockaroo.com/api/docs) to generate mock or fake data based on an input schema.

-- `r github("karthik/randNames")` generates random names
-  and personal identifying information using the <https://randomapi.com/> API.

 - `r pkg("rerddap")`: A generic R client to interact with any ERDDAP instance, which is a special case of OPeNDAP (<https://en.wikipedia.org/wiki/OPeNDAP>), or *Open-source Project for a Network Data Access Protocol*.
   Allows user to swap out the base URL to use any ERDDAP instance.

 - `r pkg("RStripe")` provides an interface to 'Stripe', an online payment processor.

 - `r pkg("duckduckr")` is an R interface [DuckDuckGo's Instant Answer API](https://duckduckgo.com/api)